Rødven

 Rødven is a village in Rauma Municipality in Møre og Romsdal county, Norway.
-The village is located along the Rødvenfjorden, just south of where the fjord empties into Romsdal Fjord.
+The village is located along the Rødvenfjorden, just south of where the fjord empties into Langfjorden.
 The village of Eidsbygda lies about 5 km south of Rødven.
 The village is notable for the 12th century Rødven Stave Church.
 The church is now a museum and the much newer Rødven Church sits across the road from the historic stave church.